Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 You would need a larger gas regulator for gas logs, gas heaters or gas hot water systems.

-A BBQ gas regulator does not have the capacity for larger gas appliances with higher MJ ratings.
+A BBQ gas bottle regulator does not have the capacity for larger gas appliances with higher MJ ratings.

-Gas Regulator Problems
+BBQ Gas Hose and Regulator Problems

-Gas regulator problems can occur as a gas regulator gets older.
+BBQ hose & regulatorBBQ gas hose and regulator problems can occur as the assembly gets older.

 The gas hose can crack and perish from old age.
 The same is true of the rubber diaphragm.

-Gas regulator problems also include a blocked vent, as the diaphragm works in conjunction with the gas regulator vent, which allows the diaphragm to move freely to provide the 2.75 kPa gas regulator pressure.
+BBQ gas hose and regulator problems also include a blocked vent, as the diaphragm works in conjunction with the gas regulator vent, which allows the diaphragm to move freely to provide the 2.75 kPa gas regulator pressure.

-Gas Regulator Leaking Gas
+BBQ Gas Bottle Regulator Leaking Gas

 You can check for leaks using the using the soapy water leak test.